C0DE8/phalcon2-debug-widget/README.markdown

 Changelog:
 =====
-- no necessary assets
+- no necessary assets (all images, CSS and JS Code is minified and inline)
-- no jquery dependence (all images, CSS and JS Code is minified and inlineM jQuery with "noConflict")
+- no jquery dependence (jQuery is executed with "noConflict")
 - the sections: Server, Views, Database hide and show by click

 Note (How it works):